Welcome to the World of Budgy Smuggler

 We started out just with a few mates smuggling for a laugh… I guess it was our own little community.
 There was never an intention to become a ‘business’ or a brand so we’ve always followed things that interest us and that involves community initiatives.

 At Budgy Smuggler we want a reputation for quality.
-When we think of this we think not just of making quality products that put a smile on people's’ faces, it is also about being a quality brand in terms of looking after our community.
+When we think of this we think not just of making quality products that put a smile on people's’ faces, it is also about being a quality brand in terms of looking after people - our team, our fellow smuggler and the broader community.

 We have never worried too much about making money.
-For the first decade in Budgy Smuggler’s history we lost money (we were one of the great expensive hobbies of all time:)) and had other jobs/loans to keep the business afloat and growing… but we were also able to get involved with community initiatives and do things like co-host Strut the Streets which raised a quarter-million dollars over this period for the Australian Indigenous Mentoring Experience (AIME).
+For the first decade in Budgy Smuggler’s history, we lost money (It was one of the great expensive hobbies of all time) and had other jobs/loans to keep the business afloat and growing… but we were also able to get involved with community initiatives and do things like co-host Strut the Streets which raised a quarter-million dollars over this period for the Australian Indigenous Mentoring Experience (AIME).
 While from a profit and loss perspective this didn’t make sense in the short term, in the long run we believe in a ‘swings and roundabouts’ approach and we’ve been fortunate that events like Strut the Streets have helped to build a loyal following.

 How did the Smugglettes (female) range come about?